EmergeTools/emerge-android/README.md

 ## Snapshots

-**⚠️ Emerge snapshots are currently in a beta state and are subject changes.**
+**⚠️ Emerge snapshots are currently in beta and is subject changes.**

 Emerge offers tooling to snapshot your Android UI components, including Compose previews, activities and legacy views.